haeflimi/steam_connect/README.md

 - Install the Package via c5 Dashboard.
 - On /dashboard/system/registration/authentication Steam should be available as a Authentication type now.
 - Edit, enter your Steam API Key and activate it.
-[Get you own Steam API Key](https://steamcommunity.com/dev/apikey)
 - You are good to login with Steam now.

 ## Features ##